SOS Children in Kyrgyzstan

 A small, mountainous, rural country, Kyrgyzstan became independent following the collapse of the Soviet Union in 1991.

 The economic situation, created in part by Kyrgyzstan's failure to complete the transition from communism, continues to be dire.
 Factories remain closed, unemployment has soared and malnutrition is rife.
 A growing number of children live and work in the market bazaars without parental supervision, and there are increasing rates of institutionalisation and abandonment of children by parents who are unable to cope.
+5% of the population live below the poverty line.

 Our Work in Kyrgyzstan